jheare/fish310/lab_syll.md

 Rinse tools off before and after use.

-Wash your hands well to remove lotions or soaps before touching live animals.
+Rinse your hands well with water only to remove lotions or soaps before touching live animals.

 Handle all animals gently.